Multiracial Americans: Early United States history

 Interracial relationships have had a long history in North America and the United States, beginning with the intermixing of European explorers and soldiers, who took native women as companions.
 After European settlement increased, traders and fur trappers often married or had unions with women of native tribes.
 In the 17th century, faced with a continuing, critical labor shortage, colonists primarily in the Chesapeake Bay Colony, imported Africans as laborers, sometimes as indentured servants and, increasingly, as slaves.
 African slaves were also imported into New York and other northern ports by European colonists.
 Some African slaves were freed by their masters during these early years.
+African men and Native American women often married as a result of a common social, demographic, and legal situation.

 In the colonial years, while conditions were more fluid, white women, indentured servant or free, and African men, servant, slave or free, made unions.
 Because the women were free, their mixed-race children were born free; they and their descendants formed most of the families of free people of color during the colonial period in Virginia.
 The scholar Paul Heinegg found that eighty percent of the free people of color in North Carolina in censuses from 1790 to 1810 could be traced to families free in Virginia in colonial years.

 In 1789, Olaudah Equiano, a former slave from modern-day Nigeria who was enslaved in North America, published his autobiography.
 He advocated interracial marriage between whites and blacks.
 By the late eighteenth century, visitors to the Upper South noted the high proportion of mixed-race slaves, evidence of miscegenation by white men.

 In 1790, the first federal population census was taken in the United States.
 Enumerators were instructed to classify free residents as white or "other."
 Only the heads of households were identified by name in the federal census until 1850.
 Native Americans were included among "Other;" in later censuses, they were included as "Free people of color" if they were not living on Indian reservations.
 Slaves were counted separately from free persons in all the censuses until the Civil War and end of slavery.
 In later censuses, people of African descent were classified by appearance as mulatto (which recognized visible European ancestry in addition to African) or black.

 After the American Revolutionary War, the number and proportion of free people of color increased markedly in the North and the South as slaves were freed.
 Most northern states abolished slavery, sometimes, like New York, in programs of gradual emancipation that took more than two decades to be completed.
 The last slaves in New York were not freed until 1827.
 In connection with the Second Great Awakening, Quaker and Methodist preachers in the South urged slaveholders to free their slaves.
 Revolutionary ideals led many men to free their slaves, some by deed and others by will, so that from 1782 to 1810, the percentage of free people of color rose from less than one percent to nearly 10 percent of blacks in the South.